 At this time, Moderna’s application for FDA approval is pending, and it is anticipated that Johnson&Johnson/Janssen will file for FDA approval later this year.
 Moderna and Johnson&Johnson/Janssen coronavirus vaccines continue to be administered through emergency use authorization only.
-For vaccinations administered through the emergency use authorization, none have been approved for individuals under age 12.
-Pfizer-BioNTech’s emergency use approval continues for individuals 12 through 15, Johnson&Johnson/Janssen and Moderna emergency approval is for individuals 18 years and older.
+For vaccinations administered through the emergency use authorization, none have been approved for individuals under age 5.
+Pfizer-BioNTech’s emergency use approval applies for individuals ages 5 through 15 years, Johnson&Johnson/Janssen and Moderna emergency approval is for individuals 18 years and older.

 To date, all COVID-19 vaccines are currently covered under the Countermeasures Injury Compensation Program (CICP) only.
 A countermeasure is a vaccination, medication, device or other item recommended to diagnose, prevent or treat a declared pandemic, epidemic or security threat.
 Federal declarations issued by the Secretary of the U.S. Department of Health and Human Services (HHS) specify the countermeasures covered by the CICP, which currently includes all COVID-19 vaccinations administered in the U.S. As of the date of our correspondence, the CICP is the only federal compensation program that covers injury claims arising or resulting from a COVID-19 vaccination.
 Additional information regarding the CICP can be found at the Health Resources & Services Administration’s (HRSA) website.